Primary Ionization and Particle Identification with Straw Tube Detectors: Results

 \subsection{$^{60}$CO Decay}

-The detector was irradiated with a gamma source $^{60}$CO for detecting the beta decay \cite{cobalt}.
-The physics lists for $^{60}$CO decay were, GammaNuclearPhysics and G4DecayPhysics.
+The detector was irradiated with a gamma source $^{60}$CO for its decay \cite{cobalt}.
+The physics lists used for $^{60}$CO decay were, GammaNuclearPhysics and G4DecayPhysics.
 The figure~\ref{fig:One} shows the geant4 display for straw tube detectors irradiated with $^{60}$CO.
-The $^{60}$CO source passes through graphite and transition radiators and deposit their energy in $ArCO_{2}$ which was taken in the ratio of 70:30.
-The $^{60}$CO undergoes beta decay as shown in eq.~\eqref{eq:one} and have a half-life of 5.272 years.
-The $^{60}$CO decay scheme has been shown in the figure~\ref{fig:OneOne}.
-The figure~\ref{fig:Two} shows the $^{60}$CO decay in straw tube detectors.
-The two peaks at 1.1 and 1.3 MeV shows the $^{60}$CO decay into a stable $^{60}$Ni as per the decay scheme shown in figure~\ref{fig:OneOne}.
+The $^{60}$CO source passes through graphite and transition radiators and deposit its energy in $Ar:CO_{2}$ and $Xe:CO_{2}$ gas mixture which were taken in the ratio of 70:30.
+The figure~\ref{fig:Two} shows the $^{60}$CO decay in straw tube detectors filled with $Ar:CO_{2}$ and $Xe:CO_{2}$ gas mixtures respectively taken in the 70:30 ratio.
+The two peaks at 1.1 and 1.3 MeV show the $^{60}$CO decay into a stable $^{60}$Ni element.